gura-lang/gura-lang.github.io/documents/Template-Engine.md

       2nd
       3rd

-When the embedded script has a list of string including line breaks, they would also be indented.
+When the embedded script has a list or iterator of string including line breaks, each element would also be indented.

 **Template:**